cramos98/quake2spring2020/README.md

 Personal Deliverables
 ---------------------------------------------
 1. 3rd Person Mode
--Not Implemented (unable to figure out how to implement)
+- Not Implemented (unable to figure out how to implement)
 2. Dirge of Cerberus Weapon Replacements
--Blaster modified to shot three shots similar to the Cerberus Handgun in DoC -Shotgun was modified to shot multiple shots in one click -Machinegun modified to fire rapid fire blaster shots and renamed the Dueling Griffon and Machinegun variant in DoC -A Second Machinegun variant was created in the form of the Blast Machinegun from DoC which has low damage but very high kick.
+- Blaster modified to shot three shots similar to the Cerberus Handgun in DoC
+- Shotgun was modified to shot multiple shots in one click
+- Machinegun modified to fire rapid fire blaster shots and renamed the Dueling Griffon and Machinegun variant in DoC
+- A Second Machinegun variant was created in the form of the Blast Machinegun from DoC which has low damage but very high kick.
--Railgun modified to have lower damage to be similar to a bolt action rifle and renamed the Velvet Hydra, a rifle in DoC.
+- Railgun modified to have lower damage to be similar to a bolt action rifle and renamed the Velvet Hydra, a rifle in DoC.
--A Second railgun variant is use for Vincent's most powerful weapon, Death Penalty which has incredibly high damage and kick.
+- A Second railgun variant is use for Vincent's most powerful weapon, Death Penalty which has incredibly high damage and kick.
--Hyperblaster modified to be the Ultima Weapon from DoC
+- Hyperblaster modified to be the Ultima Weapon from DoC
 3. 4 Materia Spells
 - Fire Materia    - Repurposed grenade and explosion timer to act as the fire spell
 - Ice Materia     - Repurposed Rocket Launcher for slow moving ice spell with big area of effect damage.